polaravivek/internshala_wallpaper/wallpaper/README.md

 3. you can download wallpaper for future use
 4. you can like wallpaper for future download or use
 5. you can edit your name for using the app
+6. The main functionality of this app is you can use the wallpaper for lock, home or for both screens.

 ## Getting Started